Australia Data Privacy Laws: Privacy Act 1988, APPs & 2025-2026 Reforms

-This guide covers the current state of Australian data privacy law as of 2026, including the 13 Australian Privacy Principles, the enforcement powers of the Office of the Australian Information Commissioner (OAIC), the Notifiable Data Breaches scheme, landmark enforcement actions, and the reform timeline that will reshape obligations for businesses of all sizes.
+This guide covers the current state of Australian data privacy law as of May 2026, including the 13 Australian Privacy Principles (APPs), the enforcement powers of the Office of the Australian Information Commissioner (OAIC), the Notifiable Data Breaches scheme, landmark enforcement actions through 2025-2026, and the staged reform timeline that will reshape obligations for businesses of all sizes.

 The Privacy Act 1988: Foundation of Australian Data Protection

 The Privacy Act 1988 (Cth) is the principal piece of federal legislation governing how personal information is handled in Australia.
-It was originally enacted to implement Australia's obligations under the International Covenant on Civil and Political Rights (ICCPR) and has been amended numerous times since.
+Parliament enacted it to implement Australia's obligations under the International Covenant on Civil and Political Rights and has amended it numerous times since, most recently by the Privacy and Other Legislation Amendment Act 2024 (Cth).

 The Act regulates the handling of personal information by Australian Government agencies and by private sector organizations that meet certain thresholds.
 It establishes the role of the Australian Information Commissioner as the primary regulator and sets out the framework for complaints, investigations, and enforcement.

 Personal information under the Act is defined broadly.
-It includes any information or opinion about an identified individual, or an individual who is reasonably identifiable, whether the information is true or not and whether it is recorded in a material form or not.
+Section 6 of the Privacy Act 1988 (Cth) defines it as information or an opinion about an identified individual, or an individual who is reasonably identifiable, whether the information is true or not and whether it is recorded in a material form or not.
 This definition is wider than many comparable international frameworks.

 Sensitive information receives heightened protection.
 This category includes health information, genetic data, biometric information, racial or ethnic origin, political opinions, religious beliefs, sexual orientation, and criminal records.
 Collection of sensitive information generally requires consent and must be reasonably necessary for the entity's functions.